 Also read – Spiti Under My Feet – Walking Alone for 150 km (9 Days)

-This village is a hidden and offbeat place near Manali
+This village is a hidden place near Manali

 Suresh, the man who proudly claims Rumsu as his birthplace, has started a tent hostel for budget travellers to give them an opportunity to explore a village devoid of travel courtesies, and Mani, helping him in staging the show.